frontity/docs/javascript-and-and-react/javascript-basics.md

 ### For loops

-This statement is really useful if you want to perform the same codea lot of times but with different values.
+This statement is really useful if you want to perform the same code a number of times but with different values.
 To do so you have to define 3 statements:

 ```javascript
 for (i = 0; i < 5; i += 1) {